-Check out our Banned Book display this month!
+Check out our THANKFUL FOR BOOKS display this month!

 Tell us why you did/didn’t like the book:

 “I like this book because it resembles Little Red Riding Hood and the Twilight series, but still has its own style.”

 What is your favorite part of this book?: